mmikowski/hi_score/README.md

   $ du -sh .
 ```

 The `xhi make` stage uses the `buildify` package assets for the distribution.
-This script in turn uses `superpack` to analyze variable names and object properties and replaces them with shuffled keys.
+This script in turn uses `superpack` to analyze all symbols (variable names, object properties, and labels) and replaces them with shuffled keys.
 The shortest keys are used for the most-used symbols.
 It reports the symbol-to-key mapping and the frequency of use which makes further optimizations by pruning code easier.
 Projects with many object properities can be compressed an additional 50% using `superpack`.
+This process makes reverse-engineering of the released products more challenging.

 Buildify reduces the dozens of HTTP calls to just a few.
 This can reduce load time significantly as illustrated below.